input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

         -- ^ the address of the sidechain recipient observed by sidechain nodes
     | Release
 ```
+In other words, `LockBoxValidatorRedeemer` indicates that we are either
+    interested in locking tokens inside the lock box, or releasing (unlocking)
+    tokens already locked in the lock box.

-The datum of `LockBoxValidator` is will be the currency symbol and the token
+The datum of `LockBoxValidator` will be the currency symbol and the token
     name of the mainchain asset we are interested in transferring between
     mainchain and sidechain.
 ```haskell